SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Functions in MySQL**
-- Manipulate the entries in databases by the integrated functions in MySQL
+- Manipulate database entries by using the integrated functions in MySQL

 **2. String Functions**
 - Integrated functions to manipulate strings